jayeshp19/phidata/README.md

 ## Introduction

-Agno provides software for building, running, and managing agent platforms.
-Build agents using any agent framework.
-Run them as production services with session management, tracing, scheduling, and RBAC.
-Manage your agent platform using a single control plane.
+Agno provides software for building agent platforms.
+- Build agents using any agent framework.
+- Run them as production services with session management, tracing, scheduling, and RBAC.
+- Manage your platform using a single control plane.

 Agno has a 3-layer architecture.
 Everything except the control plane is free and open-source.